 Additionally, the Banco de Portugal as well as the other designated national authorities across the EEA have been advised to coordinate the recognition of a buffer rate set above 2.5% by a material third-country authority among themselves through the ESRB.
-Finally, when the Banco de Portugal sets a countercyclical buffer rate applicable to exposures to a third country and if it considers that this decision should be coordinated across the EEA, it should communicate this to the ESRB.
+Finally, when the Banco de Portugal sets a CCyB rate applicable to exposures to a third country and if it considers that this decision should be coordinated across the EEA, it should communicate this to the ESRB.

-2 Decisions on the countercyclical buffer rate
+2 Decisions on the CCyB rate

-The Banco de Portugal's decisions on the level of buffer rates applicable to credit exposures to domestic counterparties are based on a combination of (i) the application of quantitative rules, some of which set forth in the applicable legislation, (ii) the monitoring of a wide-ranging set of macroeconomic and financial indicators and (iii) discretion ('guided discretion').
+The Banco de Portugal's decisions on the level of the buffer rates are based on a combination of factors: (i) the application of quantitative rules, some of which set forth in the applicable legislation, (ii) the monitoring of a wide-ranging set of macroeconomic and financial indicators, and (iii) discretion ('guided discretion').
 This approach provides macroprudential authorities with the necessary flexibility, stemming from national specificities, to respond to developments in cyclical systemic risk in the financial system, while facilitating the communication of decisions and the formation of economic agents' expectations.
+Hence, it allows for a comprehensive monitoring of relevant cyclical developments for financial stability.